oluwatosinolamilekan/innoscripta-case-study/README.md

 1. Install dependencies
 2. Create the .env file
 3. Generate an application key
-4. Create the MySQL database
-5. Run migrations
+4. Run migrations
-6. Prompt you for API keys and update the .env file
+5. Prompt you for API keys and update the .env file

 1. Clone the repository: